-Also, note that scent tends to dim over time, which is good for communication because the strength of the scent is a good indicator of the amount of time that has passed since it was deposited.
+Also, note that scent tends to dim over time.
+This is good for communication; the strength of the scent indicates the amount of time that has passed since it was deposited.
 This tells a rival cat whether or not the cat who left the mark is still in the vicinity.
 And, because of that, a scratch mark must be refreshed upon each visit.

 Recommendation 4: if your cat scratches the sofa, he is more likely to continue scratching it in the future to refresh the old mark.
-Block access to the scratched location (for example, by covering it with double-sided tape) and place a scratching post in a vicinity.
+Block access to the scratched location, for example, by covering it with double-sided tape.
+Don’t forget to place a scratching post in a vicinity.
 Even better, block the previously scratched location by placing a scratching post right in front of or on top of it.

 The added benefit of scratching is the stretching exercise it provides.
 If you’ve ever had a backache, you likely understand the intuitive desire to grab a bar and stretch you back by hanging on it.
 Letting gravity do the stretching while you hold the bar feels good.
-And, if done on a regular basis, it can actually help your back and prevent backaches in the first place (especially if you not only hang from the bar, but also do pull-ups).
+And, if done on a regular basis, it can actually help your back and prevent backaches in the first place.

 Cats stretch all the time.
 Writer, former marathoner and running coach, Hal Higdon, actually suggests that runners should learn stretching from cats; a cat never asks for prescribed exercises, they just do what feels good, all the time.